ajwheeler/ajwheeler.github.io/index.md

 I'm a Flatiron Software Research Fellow at the Flatiron Institute.
 Before that I was a postodc at Ohio State University, and before that I was a grad student at Columbia University, where my advisor was [Melissa Ness](http://user.astro.columbia.edu/~mkness/Home.html).

 My central research interest is stellar spectroscopy and related data analysis problems.
-I develop [Korg.jl](https://github.com/ajwheeler/Korg.jl), which computes theoretical spectra and fits them to data.
+I develop [Korg.jl](https://github.com/ajwheeler/Korg.jl).

 [ADS](https://ui.adsabs.harvard.edu/search/q=orcid%3A0000-0001-7339-5136&sort=date%20desc%2C%20bibcode%20desc) |
 [arXiv](https://arxiv.org/a/0000-0001-7339-5136.html) |